 The crypto world is known for its volatility.
 Prices of cryptocurrencies go up and down daily.
 But is there any coin whose price doesn’t change?
 Yes, we are talking about stablecoins, a buzzword in the cryptocurrency world.
 Let’s see what exactly it is and how it can help you better invest in this market.

 We start from the very beginning: the stablecoins definition.

-Stablecoins are cryptocurrencies the value of which is based / pegged to a certain or basket of specific real-world assets like fiat currencies or other assets like gold, silver, etc. The purpose of stablecoins are to combine the benefits of blockchain-based digital currencies (transparent, decentralized, efficient, global, nearly instant transaction settlement) with the stability of physical real-world assets or commodities.
+Stablecoins are cryptocurrencies the value of which is based / pegged to a certain or basket of specific real-world assets like fiat currencies or other assets like gold, silver, etc. The goal of stablecoins is to combine the benefits of blockchain-based digital currencies (transparency, decentralization, efficiency, global, near-instant transaction settlement) with the stability of physical real-world assets or commodities.

 For example, the leading stablecoin USDTether is issued and managed by Bitfinex Inc. For every newly issued USDT that comes into circulation, Bitfinex must increase its reserves by the value of 1 USD in order to maintain a 1:1 pegging between USD:USDT.

 As stablecoins are centrally issued and managed, a common point of critique is a lack of transparency concerning the underlying reserves managed.
 For example, USDT issuer Bitfinex had to settle a lawsuit with the US Commodity Futures Trading Commission (CTFC) over allegations that the issued USDT were insufficiently backed by underlying reserves (actual reserves were lower than publicly stated).